-Like the Cisco Spark Board, both interactive boards come with the SMART kapp App, which means remote employees can join in on meeting using their tablet, laptop and phones and contribute.
+Like the Cisco Webex Board, both interactive boards come with the SMART kapp App, which means remote employees can join in on meeting using their tablet, laptop and phones and contribute.
 These remote workers will also be able to save the meeting's notes or images to their devices.

 In regards to video conferencing, you'll need to plug in your laptop for this to be possible.
 While this won't be an issue for most, if you want a seamless, all-in-one product, this might be a letdown.

 But of course, there are a few things that set the kapp iQ and the kapp iQ Pro apart.
 To start, the Pro comes fully integrated with Microsoft Exchange and Office 365, perfect for businesses already running Microsoft software, although for those that don't, you'll need to get a licence which will add to the cost.